 Don’t Rush It

-Take your time, don’t be afraid of pauses.
+Take your time, and don’t be afraid of pauses!
 Make sure your pauses are long enough to allow students to think about a question you might have asked or let a concept sink in.

-- Jennifer Smith, Director of the Center for Teaching Excellence (University of Florida): The Secret to Great Video (pdf)
+- Center for Teaching Excellence (University of Florida):